BEHIND THE SCENES – CBD RESOURCES

 The good news is that a reputable company will gladly provide this information.
 If it’s not touted on their website, then you can use their contact form to inquire about their hemp source, extraction method and the source of other ingredients.
 If a company will not provide you with this information, then simply rule them out.
 There are plenty of respectable, high-quality CBD oil makers out there.

+Hemp is farmed all over the world.
+The U.S. is only recently starting to rebuild its hemp industry after a century of prohibition.
+However, the U.S. produces some of the finest quality cannabis and hemp products in the world.
 It’s important to understand that not all hemp is created equal.
 Industrial hemp is primarily grown for its seeds and fibers and is not bred to produce high levels of cannabinoids and terpenes.
-PCR hemp, on the other hand, was specifically cultivated to be rich in cannabinoids and terpenes.
+PCR hemp, on the other hand, was specifically cultivated to be rich in cannabinoids and terpenes. |

 In order for a CBD product that is made from industrial hemp to contain the same concentrations of cannabinoids and terpenes as CBD oil made from PCR hemp, industrial hemp CBD must be further refined, removing or destroying many of the naturally occurring beneficial compounds.